derekburgess/jaws/README.md

 `docker run --gpus 1 --network host --name jaws-container --detach jaws-image`

-Note that the PATH should be the location you want the plots to download to.

 To pull the Hugging Face models, run jaws-anchor, which will pull everything by default, or append --model starcoder or llama.